-In Object Pascal you can use the following syntax to define a new class data type (TDate), with some local data fields (Month, Day, Year) and some methods (SetValue, LeapYear):
+In Object Pascal you can use the following syntax to define a new class data type (TDate), with some local data fields (Month, Day, Year) and some methods (Set-Value, LeapYear):

 '''

 type

 TDate = class

-Month, Day, Year: Integer;
+FMonth, FDay, FYear: Integer;

-procedure SetValue (m, d, y: Integer);
+procedure SetValue (M, D, Y: Integer);

 function LeapYear: Boolean;

 end;

 '''

-note We have already seen a similar structure for records, which are quite similar to classes in term of definition.
+We have already seen a similar structure for records, which are quite similar to classes in term of definition.
 There are differences in memory management and other areas, as detailed later in this chapter.
 Historically, though, in Object Pascal this syntax was first adopted for classes and later ported back to records.